jfletcher76/CiscoDEVUC/README.md

 I use VS Code to edit in.
 There's LOTS of stuff out there and everyone has their opinions.
 VS Code was what I started with and have found to meet my needs.
 And I can hook it up to Git/Azure just fine.
 Link below to install VS code if you want to give that a try.
-The python you install for windows will have its own editors to.
+The python you install for windows will have its own editors too.

 If you see areas of improvements in scripts please don't hesitate to let me know at jasunfletcher@gmail.com as I'm always up for learning better ways to do things with Python.